By Jo Willey, journalist and former Daily Express Health Editor whose work also appears in the Daily Mail, The Mail on Sunday, and The Sun.

 “We need objective, selective biomarker tests to predict, diagnose and monitor Parkinson’s disease and test the impact of therapeutic interventions.
 The Roche collaboration is going to add another complementary data element: objective data captured outside the clinic on the daily effects of Parkinson’s disease.
 Parkinson’s is a 24/7 disease, and this allows physicians and researchers to observe daily life with PD, not just a few time points” Chowdury says.

 What makes the collaboration remarkable is that as well as being analysed by Roche and MJFF to determine the progression of motor and non-motor symptoms of Parkinson’s, the data gathered from the platform will also be made publicly via PPMI on a regular basis.
 This will allow the wider research community—including competitors—to study symptom progression in the disease.

-“Our Parkinson’s disease digital biomarker platform has undergone significant development over the past years, and is now uniquely situated to make contributions to the broader field of Parkinson’s disease research,” says Dr Anke Post, Group Head Translational Medicine, and project lead for Roche's Parkinson’s programme.
+“Our Parkinson’s disease digital biomarker platform has undergone significant development over the past years, and is now uniquely situated to make contributions to the broader field of Parkinson’s disease research,” says Dr Kirsten Taylor, Biomarker and Experimental Medicine Leader.

-The new biomarker platform to be used in the trial will be unveiled on 7 October 2018 at the Movements Disorder Society Congress in Hong Kong,” says Post.
+The new biomarker platform to be used in the trial was unveiled at the Movements Disorder Society Congress in Hong Kong in October 2018

 Speeding up trials and treatments